tgdbepe4/corona_ch_bag_formulare/README.md

 ## Versions

+o german
+o french
+o italian (missing

-At the moment only a german verion is available.
-The file name consist of a date code to identify the creation date.
+The file name is codeed to identify the creation date.

 ## XML files for import and export